AMOHELA: SESOTHO – A WORD OF KIND WELCOMING, AS TO ONE WHOSE ARRIVAL GIVES PLEASURE

-The Medihelp Amohela MTB Classic delivers a weekend of adventure in one of SA’s most loved villages.
-The 2021 edition of the race happens over the long weekend of the 24th and 25th of April 2021.
-This provides the perfect opportunity for you to enjoy the thrill of the race along with a relaxing long weekend with your friends or family.
+The Amohela MTB Classic delivers a weekend of adventure in one of SA’s most loved villages.
+The 2022 edition of the race happens over the weekend of the 28th and 29th of May 2022.
+This provides the perfect opportunity for you to enjoy the thrill of the race along with a relaxing weekend with your friends or family.

 The race takes you along well groomed single trails on private farms and nature reserves.
 This is the only time that you as a rider will be able to experience these places.